Millennium Dome at dusk - QA Photos/NMEC

 • SpinGrip Outsole: a significant new development in football boot (soccer) design, the SpinGrip's circular tread pattern allows the wearer to turn more quickly and easily, helping to prevent serious long-term knee and ankle injuries which affect star players and amateurs alike.

-• M&S Lorry: to reduce the noise and air pollution from trucks delivering to inner city stores, Marks & Spencer has created a fleet of vehicles run on liquid natural gas.
+• M&S Lorry: to reduce the noise and air pollution from trucks delivering to inner city stores, has created a fleet of vehicles run on liquid natural gas.
 Currently in service in London, tests show reductions of up to 89% in the levels of harmful particles and gases emitted, compared to conventional diesels.

 • Lotus Elise: the award-winning Elise combines new technologies and innovative materials.
 The car relies on dramatic weight savings for its high performance, with a chassis made from extruded aluminium (aluminium) sections bonded together like an aircraft and brake discs made from a unique alloy composite.